 USAID (2016): "El Salvador - Education".
 GSMA (2016): "2016 Mobile Industry Impact Report: Sustainable Development Goals".
-TeleGeography (2016): "Tigo set to follow Movistar with mid-December 4G launch"; TeleGeography (2016): "Movistar El Salvador earmarks USD250m for LTE launch" GSMA (2016): "2016 Mobile Industry Impact Report: Sustainable Development Goals".
-GSMA (2016): "Timpact Report: Sustainable Development Goals".
-GSMA (2016): "The Mobile Industry Impact Report: Sustainable Development Goals".
-GSMA (2016): "The Mobile Industry Impact Report: Sustainable Development Goals".
+TeleGeography (2016): "1go set to follow Movistar with mid-December 4G launch"; TeleGeography (2016): "Movistar El Salvador earmarks USD250m for LTE launch" GSMA (2016): "2016 Mobile Industry Impact Report: Sustainable Development Goals".
+GSMA (2016): "The Mobile Economy - Latin America and the Caribbean 2016".

 - A joint study conducted by Deloitte, GSMA and Cisco considered the impact of mobile penetration on Total Factor Productivity (TFP), a measure that often reflects an economy's long-term technological dynamism.
-The study found that in developing countries such as El Salvador a 10% increase in mobile penetration may increase TFP by 4.2 percentage points. - Mobile broadband may deliver economic benefits over and above those generated by basic mobile telephony.
-A World Bank study has found that in developing economies such as El Salvador a 10% increase in broadband subscriber penetration could accelerate economic growth by 1.38 percentage points.
-Evidence from the literature on the impact of broadband on productivity suggests that every 10% increase in broadband penetration increases productivity by 1%.74
+The study found that in developing countries such as El Salvador a 10% increase in mobile penetration may increase TFP by 4.2 percentage points.70 - Mobile broadband may deliver economic benefits over and above those generated by basic mobile telephony.71 A World Bank study has found that in developing economies such as El Salvador a 10% increase in broadband subscriber penetration72 could accelerate economic growth by 1.38 percentage points.73 Evidence from the literature on the impact of broadband on productivity suggests that every 10% increase in broadband penetration increases productivity by 1%.74